Tournament (medieval): Late Middle and Early Modern Ages

 Mythology and storytelling were popular aspects of tournaments.
-An example of this is the tournament in 1468 that was organized by Charles the Bold to celebrate his marriage with Margaret of York.
+In 1468 Duke Charles the Bold of Burgundy organised a tournament to celebrate his marriage with Margaret of York.
 The tournament was supposedly at the bidding of the 'Lady of the Hidden Ile'.
 A golden tree had been erected with all the coats of arms of the participating knights.
 They were dressed like famous figures from legend and history, while their squires were dressed as harlequins.
-A notable example of an elaborate costume was that of Anthony of Luxembourg.
-Chained in a black castle he entered the lists.
-He could only be freed with a golden key and approval of the attending ladies.
+A notable example of an elaborate costume was that of Anthony of Luxembourg: chained in a black castle he entered the lists; he could only be freed with a golden key and approval of the attending ladies.

 In Florence, the military aspect of the tournaments was secondary to the display of wealth.
-For a tournament honoring his marriage to Clarice Orsini, Lorenzo de Medici had his standard designed by Leonardo da Vinci and Andrea del Verrocchio.
-He also wore a large amount of jewelry, including the famous Medici diamond 'Il Libro'.
+For a tournament honoring his marriage to Clarice Orsini in 1469, Lorenzo de' Medici had his standard designed by Leonardo da Vinci and Andrea del Verrocchio.
+He also wore a large amount of jewelry, including the Medici diamond 'Il Libro'.

-Royalty also held tournaments to stress the importance of certain events and the nobility's loyalty.
-Henry VII of England and Elizabeth of York presided over a series of tournaments when their son Henry was created Duke of York.
+Royalty also held tournaments to stress the importance of certain events and their nobility's loyalty.
+King Henry VII of England and Queen Elizabeth of York presided over a series of tournaments when their infant son Henry VIII became duke of York in 1494.
 These tournaments were noted for their display of wealth.
-On the first day, the participants showed their loyalty by wearing the King's colors on their bodies and the Queen's colors on their helmets.
-They further honored the royal family by wearing the colors of the King's mother, Margaret Beaufort, on the next day.
+On the first day, the participants showed their loyalty by wearing the king's colors on their bodies and the queen's colors on their helmets.
+They further honored the royal family by wearing the colors of the king's mother, Margaret Beaufort, on the next day.

-In 1511, at the court of Henry VIII of England, a tournament was held in honor of Catherine of Aragon.
+In 1511, at the court of King Henry VIII, a tournament was held in honor of the king's wife Catherine of Aragon.
 Charles Brandon came out of a tower which was moved onto the battlefield, dressed like a pilgrim.
 He only took off his pilgrim's clothes after the queen had given him permission to participate.
-In 1559, Henry II of France died during a tournament when a sliver from the shattered lance of Gabriel Montgomery, captain of the Scottish Guard at the French Court, pierced his eye and entered his brain.
-The death of Henry II caused his 15-year-old son Francis II to take the throne, beginning a period of political instability that ultimately led to the French Wars of Religion.
+In 1559, King Henry II of France died during a tournament when a sliver from the shattered lance of Gabriel Montgomery, captain of the Scottish Guard at the French Court, pierced his eye and entered his brain.
+The death caused his 15-year-old son Francis II to take the throne, beginning a period of political instability that ultimately led to the French Wars of Religion.